SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 # Using single part app pages in SharePoint Online

-Single part app pages provides a capability to host SharePoint Framework web parts or Teams applications in SharePoint Online with locked layout.
-End users cannot modify or configure the page which is using Single Part App Page layout.
+Single part app pages provides a capability to host SharePoint Framework web parts or Teams applications in SharePoint Online with a locked layout.
+End users cannot modify or configure the page which is using the Single Part App Page layout.

 App pages have following characteristics:

-* Single Part App Pages cannot be edited by end users using browser
+* Single Part App Pages cannot be edited by end users using a browser
 * Currently supports hosting only single web part or Microsoft Teams application
 * Page layout can only be changed programatically from normal page layout to a Single Page App Page
-* End-users cannot parametrize exposed web part or Teams application
+* End-users cannot parameterize exposed web part or Teams application

 <br/>